 Winter temperatures are typically in the range of -2 to 10ºC, whilst in the summer 10 to 25ºC is the norm.

 Do past students retain contact with the school?

 Most certainly they do.
-Some students set up businesses in the Chippendale Incubation Centre.
+Some students set up businesses in the Chippendale Incubation Centre at Myreside Studios.
 Help is only a phone call or email away if any past students want advice or have specific questions.

-In addition, in October 2016, we will be introducing the Fine Furniture Guild, providing our graduates with an opportunity to register their woodworking businesses on a platform that will promote its members and provide a quality introductory service for customers wanting trusted craftsmanship.
+In addition, we have introduced the Fine Furniture Guild providing our graduates with an opportunity to register their woodworking businesses on a platform that will promote its members and provide a quality introductory service for customers wanting trusted craftsmanship.
 All members of the Guild will be graduates of the Chippendale School.